konstantinbe/milk/README.md

   `Core.Extensions`, `RegularXmlParser`, `PartiallyFreezeable`
 * Use UPPERCASE notation for constants:
   `Comparable.GREATER_THAN`
+* Use dashed notation for directories, files, and URLs: `milk/core-extensions`, `date-extensions.coffee`, `http://konstantinbender.com/blog/introducing-the-milk-framework`
+* Use dashed notation for XML, HTML and CSS: `person-name`, `table-of-people`, `regular-xml-parser`
 * Use underscore notation for everything else (variables, functions, properties, methods, JSON, ...):
   `number_of_items`, `compute_number_of_items()`
-* Use dashed notation for file names and directories: `date-extensions.coffee`
-* Use dashed notation for XML, HTML and CSS: `person-name`, `table-of-people`, `regular-xml-parser`

 Getting Started
 ---------------